 Etiology of Viral Conjunctivitis

-Epidemic keratoconjunctivitis usually results from adenovirus serotypes Ad 5, 8, 11, 13, 19, and 37 and tends to cause severe conjunctivitis.
+Epidemic keratoconjunctivitis is a severe form of viral conjunctivitis that is usually caused by adenovirus serotypes Ad 5, 8, 11, 13, 19, and 37.
 Adenoviruses can also be identified by genotypes.
 Genotype HAdV-D is associated with conjunctivitis and HAdV-D53 and HAdV-D54 have been associated with epidemic keratoconjunctivitis.
 Pharyngoconjunctival fever usually results from serotypes Ad 3, 4, and 7.
 Outbreaks of acute hemorrhagic conjunctivitis, a rare conjunctivitis associated with infection by enterovirus type 70, have occurred in Africa and Asia.
 Ebola virus and SARS-CoV-2 infections (which are associated with the highly contagious and potentially fatal Ebola hemorrhagic fever Marburg and Ebola Virus Infections Marburg and Ebola are filoviruses that cause hemorrhage, multiple organ failure, and high mortality rates.
-Diagnosis is with enzyme-linked immunosorbent assay, polymerase chain reaction (PCR)... read more and COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
-Prevention is by vaccination, infection control precautions (eg, face masks, handwashing... read more , respectively) can manifest with bilateral conjunctival hyperemia, tearing, and systemic symptoms.
+Diagnosis is with enzyme-linked immunosorbent assay, polymerase chain reaction (PCR)... read more and COVID-19 COVID-19 COVID-19 is a respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Infection may be asymptomatic or have symptoms ranging from mild upper respiratory symptoms to acute respiratory... read more , respectively) can manifest with bilateral conjunctival hyperemia, tearing, and systemic symptoms.
 Caution and appropriate personal protective equipment should be used when examining patients with conjunctivitis, systemic symptoms, and travel from high-risk regions.

 Symptoms and Signs of Viral Conjunctivitis